zhaoyuan2022/pxf-pdb/README.md

 PXF_HOME=/usr/local/gpdb/pxf make install
 ```

-## Demonstrating Hadoop Integration
+## How to demonstrate Hadoop Integration
-In order to demonstrate end to end functionality you will need GPDB and Hadoop installed.
+In order to demonstrate end to end functionality you will need Hadoop installed.

-### Hadoop
 We have all the related hadoop components (hdfs, hive, hbase, zookeeper, etc) mapped into simple artifact named singlecluster.
 You can [download from here](http://storage.googleapis.com/pxf-public/singlecluster-HDP.tar.gz) and untar the `singlecluster-HDP.tar.gz` file, which contains everything needed to run Hadoop.

 ```bash